The Home & Home Tour: Performances

 On September 2, during the first show in Comerica Park, guests for Jay-Z included Memphis Bleek, Bridget Kelly, and Young Jeezy.
 Numerous guests were brought out for Eminem's set, including Shady Records recording artists 50 Cent, D 12, and The Alchemist.
 Other guests on Eminem's set included Trick Trick, G-Unit, and Drake.
 Longtime Eminem mentor Dr. Dre, donning a shirt that said, "R.I.P.
 Proof," also made a surprise appearance, and performed some songs with longtime Aftermath protégés Eminem and 50 Cent.
 On September 3, the same guests featured at last nights concert re-appeared with the exception of Drake.
-Pop star Lady Gaga, director Shawn Levy, rapper, and longtime friend of Eminem, Royce DA 5'9", singer Akon and singer Michael Bivins of New Edition each attended the performance as spectators.
+Pop star Lady Gaga, director Shawn Levy, rapper, and longtime friend of Eminem, Royce da 5'9", singer Akon and singer Michael Bivins of New Edition each attended the performance as spectators.

 On September 13, the tour continued in Yankee Stadium.
 During the show, Jay-Z brought out numerous guests including his wife and singer Beyoncé, long time collaborators Kanye West, Rihanna, Chris Martin of Coldplay, Swizz Beatz, Drake, Nicki Minaj, Memphis Bleek, Bridget Kelly.
 On the final September 14 show, the same guests re-appeared with the exception of Chris Martin and additionally, Mary J. Blige performed as a surprise guest.
 Eminem brought out many of the same guests from the Comerica Park set on both days.
-On all four nights, tribute was paid by Jay-Z to Notorious B.I.G by playing Notorious B.I.G.'s hits Juicy and One More Chance Rock Nation artist J. Cole joined B.o.B in opening both nights in New York City Yankee Stadium shows.
+On all four nights, tribute was paid by Jay-Z to Notorious B.I.G by playing Notorious B.I.G.'s hits "Juicy" and "One More Chance".
+Roc Nation artist J. Cole joined B.o.B in opening both nights in New York City Yankee Stadium shows.
 Hip-hop pioneer DJ Kool Herc was invited by Jay-Z to the show, appeared in the audience, and came on stage where Jay-Z honored the legend and stated "We wouldn't be here without you."